rjshade/robbieandkai.com/location/index.md

 Up to 4-5 people: £185 (1 rm) or £200 (3 rm)

-Please call the Coul Hotel to make the reservation: +44(0) 1997 421 487
+The easiest way is call the Coul Hotel to make the reservation: +44(0) 1997 421 487 but you can also write to stay@coulhousehotel.com to make a reservation (by mentioning you will be attending our wedding)

-We hope to keep everyone in one place to